everx-labs/sdk-samples/node-js/cryptobox/README.md

 ```

-In your projects you can write your own class that implement this interface
+In your projects you can write your own class that implements this interface
 and eliminate passing your keys inside the library.

 ## Prerequisite